Dnlreygon/QABuddyBackend/README.md

 - It runs in GitHub Actions once we do a ```commit``` & ```push```to our branch.

 # POSTMAN
-- Create your collections and use the same setup to monitor your actions.
+- Create your collections and use the same config to monitor your actions.

 # INFO.